doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ## Merging
 If you have installed new weapon/item mods and would like to reduce the plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
 Remember to clean any created plugins with TESTool and tes3cmd.

+As a rule, don't merge ESPs with scripts.

 ## Load order and Late Loaders
 Run mlox.exe and allow it to make changes.